designspin/tenacity-interiors/src/pages/privacy-policy.md

       statistical analysis purposes and in no way gives us access to your computer or any personal information about you.
     title: Cookies
+  - body: >-
+      We have in place a full information security policy, business continuity and disaster recovery plans.
+We take data security very seriously and have in place we feel the most secure options available to store and transfer your data securely.
+We can provide details on request.

+      We will treat all of your information in strict confidence and we will endeavour to take all reasonable steps to protect your personal information.
+However, we cannot guarantee the security of any data you disclose online.
+You accept the inherent security risks of providing information and dealing online over the Internet and will not hold us responsible for any breach of security unless this is due to our negligence or wilful default.

+      You should not submit any sensitive or private information through this website except through acknowledged secure areas.
+The owners of this website accept no responsibility for data submitted through insecure areas of this website.

+      Your browser generates other information, including which language the site is displayed in, and your Internet Protocol address ("IP address").
+      An IP address is a set of numbers which is assigned to your computer during a browsing session whenever you log on to the Internet via your internet service provider or your network (if you access the internet from, for example, a computer at work).
+Your IP address is automatically logged by our servers and used to collect traffic data about visitors to our websites.
+We do not use your IP address to identify you personally.

+      Please note that countries outside the EEA may not have the same level of protection as countries within the EEA, but we always demand that those parties to whom we transfer data adhere to the same security procedures that we follow ourselves.
+By submitting your personal information, you consent to such processing and transfers in connection with such orders, offers of services and for any other purposes to which you consent at the time you provide the information.

+      ## Protection against cyber-attacks/hackers

+      We have a firewall on our web server which is designed to inspect incoming traffic, weed out any malicious attacks and provides a first line of defence between a potential hacker and the data that we are hosting.

+      ## Information you send us via email

+      If you enter into any correspondence via email to report a problem or ask a question, then we will retain the personal information you send us for the purposes of dealing with your enquiry and will not share the data with any third parties.

+      ## Data encryption

+      Our website uses an SSL certificate which makes sure that there is an encrypted connection between the web browser and the server.
+This means that any personal information that's entered on the website is encrypted when being transferred to the web server.
+    title: Security
 ---